 You can make whatever you like.
 No-one will be judging your creations – whatever you make is a worthwhile expression of how you feel.
 Sometimes images, colours and textures can remind us of other places and times, and so can offer fresh insights and perspectives on our emotions, ideas and memories.

 What arts and crafts can I do at the hospice?

 We love making cards!
 We have a great range of stickers, stamps and embossing equipment, plus loads of beautiful paper and card.
-If you want to try knitting, painting, drawing or collage we will do our best to arrange the materials and create the opportunity for you.
+If you want to try knitting, felting, painting, drawing or collage we can arrange the materials for you.

 “Whenever I have referred any of my patients to the team at Skanda Vale for psycho-social and complementary therapy treatments, I have always felt it to be professional and caring.
 I have also visited on a number of occasions and found people welcoming and professional.
 I have no hesitation in suggesting patients and their families contact Skanda Vale for the individualised care and the haven they offer.”

 Gudrun Jones – Art psychotherapist